Dementia

-Many neurocognitive disorders may be caused by another medical condition or disorder that includes brain tumours, and subdural hematoma; endocrine disorders such as hypothyroidism, and hypoglycemia; nutritional deficiencies including thiamine, and niacin; infections, immune disorders, liver or kidney failure, metabolic disorders such as Kufs disease, and some leukodystrophies, and neurological disorders such as epilepsy, and multiple sclerosis.
-Some of the neurocognitive deficits may sometimes show improvement with treatment of the medical condition.
+Many neurocognitive disorders may be caused by another medical condition or disorder, including brain tumours and subdural hematoma, endocrine disorders such as hypothyroidism and hypoglycemia, nutritional deficiencies including thiamine and niacin, infections, immune disorders, liver or kidney failure, metabolic disorders such as Kufs disease, some leukodystrophies, and neurological disorders such as epilepsy and multiple sclerosis.
+Some of the neurocognitive deficits may sometimes show improvement with treatment of the causative medical condition.

-Diagnosis is usually based on history of the illness and cognitive testing with imaging.
-Blood tests may be taken to rule out other possible causes that may be reversible, such as hypothyroidism (an underactive thyroid), and to determine the dementia subtype.
-One commonly used cognitive test is the Mini-Mental State Examination.
-The greatest risk factor for developing dementia is aging, however dementia is not a normal part of aging.
-Many people aged 90 and above show no signs of dementia.
+Diagnosis of dementia is usually based on history of the illness and cognitive testing with imaging.
+Blood tests may be taken to rule out other possible causes that may be reversible, such as hypothyroidism (an underactive thyroid), and imaging can be used to help determine the dementia subtype and exclude other causes.

+Although the greatest risk factor for developing dementia is aging, dementia is not a normal part of the aging process; many people aged 90 and above show no signs of dementia.
+Risk factors, diagnosis and caregiving practices are influenced by cultural and socio-environmental factors.
 Several risk factors for dementia, such as smoking and obesity, are preventable by lifestyle changes.
 Screening the general older population for the disorder is not seen to affect the outcome.

-Dementia is currently the seventh leading cause of death worldwide and has 10 million new cases reported every year (one every ~3 seconds).
+Dementia is currently the seventh leading cause of death worldwide and has 10 million new cases reported every year (approximately one every three seconds).
 There is no known cure for dementia.
-Acetylcholinesterase inhibitors such as donepezil are often used and may be beneficial in mild to moderate disorder.
-The overall benefit, however, may be minor.
-There are many measures that can improve the quality of life of people with dementia and their caregivers.
-Cognitive and behavioral interventions may be appropriate for treating associated symptoms of depression.
+Acetylcholinesterase inhibitors such as donepezil are often used in some dementia subtypes and may be beneficial in mild to moderate stages, but the overall benefit may be minor.
+There are many measures that can improve the quality of life of a person with dementia and their caregivers.
+Cognitive and behavioral interventions may be appropriate for treating the associated symptoms of depression.